romanbik/appSyncTutorial/README.md

 We received our task object and project to which this task belongs.
 Now we can retrieve project data and all corresponding tasks.
 For it let also create a resolver.
+Here we have two sql statements one for retrieving project and another for tasks data

 **Request mapping template:**

 file: `/api/mapping-templates/project/getById/project.request.vtl`

 ```vtl